Charles Alexander Fleming

 In 1997, Trevor H. Worthy commemorated Charles Fleming in the species' epithet of the prehistoric rail Pleistorallus flemingi from the mid-Pleistocene of New Zealand.

 In the 1964 New Year Honours, Fleming was appointed an Officer of the Order of the British Empire.
 He was promoted to Knight Commander of the Order of the British Empire in the 1977 New Year Honours, for services to science and conservation.

+Charles Fleming was married to Margaret Alison Fleming (nee Chambers) from 1941 until his death in 1987, and they had three daughters, Robin Fleming, Winifred Mary McEwen and Jean Fleming.
+In 2012 the Charles Fleming Retirement Village was named after Fleming.
+The name of the village was unveiled by two of his daughters.